Elias Canetti: Early life

 Canetti spent his childhood years, from 1905 to 1911, in Ruse until the family moved to Manchester, England, where Canetti's father joined a business established by his wife's brothers.

-In 1912, his father suddenly died, and his mother moved with their children first to Lausanne, and later in the same year, when Canetti was seven, to Vienna.
+In 1912, his father suddenly died.
+His mother moved with their children first to Lausanne, then, later in the same year, when Canetti was seven, to Vienna.
 His mother insisted that he learn and speak German.

-By this time, Canetti already spoke Ladino (his native language), Bulgarian, English, and some French; the last two he studied in the year he spent in Britain.
-Subsequently, the family moved first (from 1916 to 1921) to Zürich and then (until 1924) to Frankfurt, where Canetti graduated from high school.
+By this time, Canetti already spoke Ladino (his native language), Bulgarian, English, and some French; the last two he studied during the year he spent in Britain.
+Subsequently, his family moved first to Zürich and then to Frankfurt, where Canetti graduated from high school.

 Canetti went back to Vienna in 1924 in order to study chemistry.
 However, his primary interests during his years in Vienna became philosophy and literature.

 Career

 Introduced into the literary circles of First Republic Vienna, he started writing.
-Politically leaning towards the left, he was present at the July Revolt of 1927, came near to the action accidentally, was most impressed by the burning of books (recalled frequently in his writings) and left the place quickly with his bicycle.
+Politically left-leaning, he was present at the July Revolt of 1927, accidentally came near to the action, was most impressed by the burning of books (recalled frequently in his writings), and left the place quickly with his bicycle.

 He received a doctorate in chemistry from the University of Vienna in 1929 but never worked as a chemist.

-He published two works in Vienna, Komödie der Eitelkeit 1934 (The Comedy of Vanity) and Die Blendung 1935 (Auto-da-Fé, 1935), before escaping to Great Britain.
+In Vienna, he published two works, Komödie der Eitelkeit 1934 (The Comedy of Vanity) and Die Blendung 1935 (Auto-da-Fé, 1935), before escaping to Great Britain.
 He reflected on the experiences of Nazi Germany and political chaos in his works, especially exploring mob action and group thinking in the novel Die Blendung and in the non-fiction Crowds and Power (1960).
-He wrote several volumes of memoirs, contemplating the influence of his multi-lingual background and childhood.
+He wrote several volumes of memoirs, in which he contemplated the influence of his multilingual background and childhood.